South America, the unique wine tour to Argentina & Chile!

 We checkout and leave our hotel in Santa Cruz in the morning and head for Santiago.
 On our way back we will stop at a winery for lunch.

-After lunch we check in to our hotel Torremayor where we will stay for two more nights.
+After lunch, when we arrive in Santiago, we check in to our hotel Torremayor where we will stay for two more nights.

 The afternoon is dedicated to discovering Santiago.
 Our bus will take us around to the sites.
 We will visit the historic districts around the presidential palace and the lively Plaza de Armas with its Baroque cathedral and the beautiful post office (!).
 We will go up to the Cerro San Cristóbal where you have the best view over the city and over the Andes and where we can admire the gigantic statue of the Virgin Mary keeping watch over the city.